-The Society for Archaeological Sciences is a professional society for those involved and interested in physical and natural science applications in archaeology, paleoanthropology. and art conservation, and for anyone who supports research in those fields.
-By joining, you can benefit from our network of diverse scientists, and support the international infrastructure that SAS provides for interdisciplinary research and communication in heritage science.
+The Society for Archaeological Sciences is a professional society for those studying and working in physical and natural science applications in archaeology, paleoanthropology, and art conservation, and for anyone who supports research in those fields.
+By joining, you can benefit from our geographically and intellectually diverse network of members and support the international infrastructure that SAS provides for interdisciplinary research and communication in heritage science.

 Our goals are to:

 - establish forums for the discussion of current issues in archaeological science;

 - inform archaeologists, anthropologists, and other professionals about the potential application of techniques adopted from the physical and natural sciences;

 - encourage research, presentation, and publication on archaeological science topics;

 - cooperate with other archaeological, anthropological, and archaeometric associations and societies to further our common interests.